Watch Out For Fake Nintendo Switch Emulator Targeting ‘Legend of Zelda’ Fans

 Emulators for the PC are popular for Nintendo and PlayStation handhelds and it’s especially nifty for younger gamers who did not get the chance to play older titles in older handhelds and consoles such as the Game Boy Color and PlayStation One.

-And with the Nintendo Switch proving harder to procure than ever (whether in terms of console availability or financial capacity), gamers are turning to Nintendo Switch emulator for the PC to be able to get their hands on Nintendo Switch’s hottest title yet, The Legend of Zelda: Breath of the Wild.
+And with the Nintendo Switch proving harder to procure than ever (whether in terms of console availability or financial capacity), gamers are turning to a Nintendo Switch emulator for the PC to be able to get their hands on Nintendo Switch’s hottest title yet, The Legend of Zelda: Breath of the Wild.

 A quick search on Google and YouTube would, of course, yield a number of promising Nintendo Switch emulators for the PC.
-While gamers think this brings them a step closer to the newest Zelda game, little do they know that a lot of these Nintendo Switch emulators are actually ploys to hack into your computer and steal personal information, Expressreports.
+While gamers think this brings them a step closer to the newest Zelda game, little do they know that a lot of these Nintendo Switch emulators are actually ploys to hack into your computer and steal personal information, Express reports.

-These fake Nintendo Switch emulators will come dressed in different promises and forms but security expert Symantechas spoken out about these emulators acting as bait to steal user information.
+These fake Nintendo Switch emulators will come dressed in different promises and forms but security expert Symantec has spoken out about these emulators acting as bait to steal user information.

 Over the last few weeks, a variety of Nintendo Switch emulators, and how to download and install them, have popped up all over the internet.
 Some emulators will prompt users to take a survey to unlock a download code while some emulators will try to install a malicious program.
 Some Nintendo Switch emulator surveys will even try to offer the user a chance to get a free Nintendo Switch.